formkiq/formkiq-client-sdk-java/docs/DocumentOcrApi.md

 Set document ocr result

-Set a document&#39;s optical character recognition (OCR) result for a document;   Tesseract available for all editions, but Textract engine and tables and forms options ONLY available with FormKiQ Pro and Enterprise
+Set a document&#39;s optical character recognition (OCR) result for a document;   Tesseract available for all editions, but Textract engine and tables and forms options available as an Add-On Module

 ### Example
 ```java